Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: modeling of the galactic DM

-For non-rotating DM haloes the $L_z$-odd part of the PSDF vanishes, but for rotating haloes one needs to additionally specify its rotation profile and compute $f_-(\E, L_z)$.
-Unfortunately, there exist no observational constraints regarding the rotational properties of the Milky Way's halo and they can only be studied in the statistical sense through the means of numerical simulations.
-Most of DM haloes in hydrodynamic simulations exhibit some degree of net rotation, but this strongly depends on particular merger history of individual object.
-In general different approaches of modelling $f_-(\E, L_z)$ are possible, for example making it proportional to $f_+(\E, |L_z|)$, or computing it through equation~\eqref{eqn:psdf_odd} by assuming a particular functional form for $\bar{v}_\phi(R, z)$.
+For non-rotating DM halos the $L_z$-odd part of the PSDF vanishes, but for rotating halos one needs to additionally specify its rotation profile and compute $f_-(\E, L_z)$.
+Unfortunately, there exist no observational constraints regarding the rotational properties of the Milky Way's halo and one can study them only through comparisons with numerical simulations.
+Most of DM halos in hydrodynamic simulations exhibit some degree of net rotation, but this strongly depends on the particular merger history of an individual object.
+In general, different approaches of modeling $f_-(\E, L_z)$ are possible, e.g., making it proportional to $f_+(\E, |L_z|)$, or computing it through equation~\eqref{eqn:psdf_odd} by assuming a particular functional form for $\bar{v}_\phi(R, z)$.
 In this work we decided for the second option, since it assures more realistic rotational properties, by adopting a simple parametric rotation profile:

 In the above expression the characteristic radius, $r_a$, was chosen to correspond to the scale radius of the DM halo, i.e. $r_a = r_s$, while $\omega$ was tuned to reproduce the typical spin parameter of comparable galaxies found in hydrodynamical simulations.
-We define the spin parameter is as~\cite{bullock_universal_2001}:
+We define the spin parameter as~\cite{bullock_universal_2001}:

 where $J(r)$ and $M(r)$ are the total angular momentum and mass of the DM halo within a sphere of radius $r$, while $V_c(r)$ is the velocity of a circular orbit at the given radius.
 As our benchmark value we adopt $\lambda(0.25 \; r_{200}) = 0.04$, where $r_{200}$ is the radius at which the average enclosed DM density equals to 200 times the mean cosmological DM density.
 The chosen value of $\lambda$ corresponds to the median value of spin parameter found by~\cite{bryan_impact_2013} and is consistent with the results of other recent studies, see, e.g.,~\cite{genel_galactic_2015,zavala_link_2016,zjupa_angular_2017} and references therein.